angular/angular/src/cdk/drag-drop/drag-drop.md

 When a `cdkDrag` element is picked up, it will create a preview element visible while dragging.
 By default, this will be a clone of the original element positioned next to the user's cursor.
 This preview can be customized, though, by providing a custom template via `*cdkDragPreview`.
+Using the default configuration the custom preview won't match the size of the original dragged element, because the CDK doesn't make assumptions about the element's content.
+If you want the size to be matched, you can pass `true` to the `matchSize` input.

 Note that the cloned element will remove its `id` attribute in order to avoid having multiple elements with the same `id` on the page.
 This will cause any CSS that targets that `id` not to be applied.